119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Final Thoughts

 Used car parts are a smart option for Ontario drivers.
 They’re cheaper, performance-tested, and sustainable.
-The province has an extensive trusted network of recyclers who sell quality parts for just about every vehicle.
-So, whether you are maintaining your vehicle or repairing someone else’s, you get a reliable part and OEM experience at a reasonable cost.
+The province has a trusted and extensive network of recyclers who sell quality parts for almost every type of vehicle.
+So, whether you’re maintaining your own vehicle or repairing someone else’s, you’ll get a reliable part and an OEM-level experience at a reasonable cost.

 Need to dispose of an old vehicle?
 Greenway Auto Recycling offers licensed scrap car removal across Ontario and recovers usable parts for resale.
 When you choose used, you’re choosing wisely—for your budget, your vehicle, and your province.